ianphil/simple_flashcards/README.md

 # Flashcards Application

+This application is a web-based flashcard system designed to help users learn and review information interactively.
+It features a collection of flashcards that cover various topics, allowing users to flip between questions and answers.
+The app is built using FastAPI for the backend and serves HTML content to the frontend, providing a seamless and engaging learning experience.

 ## Building and Running the Docker Container

 To build and run the Docker container for this application, follow these steps: